Warped quasi-asymptotically conical Calabi-Yau metrics: Introduction

 The paper is organized as follows. in \S~\ref{wqac.0}, we introduce the notion of warped $\QAC$-metrics, derive their main properties and introduce the weighted H\"older spaces that we will need.
 In \S~\ref{mpl.0}, following \cite{DM2014}, we derive the mapping properties of the Laplacian of a warped $\QAC$-metric that we will need.
 In \S~\ref{wbu.0}, we describe the notion of weighted blow-up for manifolds with corners and derive some of its features.
 In \S~\ref{sCY.0}, we introduce the compactification $\hC_{\epsilon}$ and construct examples of K\"ahler warped $\QAC$-metrics on $C_{\epsilon}$.
 In \S~\ref{mae.0}, we solve a complex Monge-Amp\`ere equation to obtain Theorem~\ref{int.1}.
 Finally, \S~\ref{sing.0} gives a proof of Theorem~\ref{yl.3} and Corollary~\ref{ucy.1}.

-\begin{Acknowledgement} The authors are grateful to Shih-Kai Chiu, Tristan Collins, Benjy Firester and Freid Tong for helpful discussions.
+\begin{Acknowledgement} The authors are grateful to Shih-Kai Chiu, Tristan Collins, Benjy Firester and Freid Tong for helpful discussions, as well as to an anonymous referee for useful comments.
 The first author is supported by NSF grant DMS-1906466 and the second author is supported by NSERC and FRQNT. \end{Acknowledgement}